roberttwomey/unl-creative-machines/README.md

 # Description

 This course draws on skills from intermediate coursework in Emerging Media Arts.
 Students integrate multiple computational tools to create creative machines.
 Students will learn key ideas from systems art, cybernetics, and computational creativity, and apply these to the development of self-guided projects.
+For fall 2023 we will focus on robotics.

 Final projects will demonstrate generative, interactive, and computational techniques at an advanced undergraduate level.